pytorch/tutorials/prototype_source/pt2e_quantizer.rst

 Introduction
 ^^^^^^^^^^^^^

-`(prototype) PyTorch 2 Export Post Training Static Quantization <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq.html>`__ introduced the overall API for pytorch 2 export quantization, main difference from fx graph mode quantization in terms of API is that we made it explicit that quantiation is targeting a specific backend.
+`(prototype) PyTorch 2 Export Post Training Quantization <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq.html>`__ introduced the overall API for pytorch 2 export quantization, main difference from fx graph mode quantization in terms of API is that we made it explicit that quantiation is targeting a specific backend.
 So to use the new flow, backend need to implement a ``Quantizer`` class that encodes:
 (1).
 What is supported quantized operator or patterns in the backend (2).
 How can users express the way they want their floating point model to be quantized, for example, quantized the whole model to be int8 symmetric quantization, or quantize only linear layers etc.